nicobrinkkemper/gabr.sh/README.md

 > See [functions](#Functions) for a different variation of this

 ## Why use gabr.sh?
+Use it when you want to write a lot of Bash functions.
 Consider the following commands to delete a tag with git:
 ```shell
 git tag -d 1.0.1
 git push origin :refs/tags/1.0.1
 ```
-I'll be honest to myself and say I won't remember this next time.
+This is hard to remember next time you'd need it.
 Besides I have a lot of tags to delete.
-I can just write a quick function.
+Now consider the following function.
 ```bash
 set -eu
 function deleteTag() {